Go Back

 • Ensure all your equipment is clean and completely free from any grease before starting.

 • In your clean bowl, whisk your egg whites until they reach soft peaks.
-Using an electric hand whisk is preferable, as it will ensure a steady whisking speed and take less time, although whisking by hand is of course possible too.
+Using an electric hand whisk is preferable, as it ensures a steady whisking speed and takes less time, although whisking by hand is, of course, possible too.

-• Once your egg whites have reached soft peaks, continue to whisk whilst them whilst adding the sugar a spoonful at a time, ensuring each spoonful is mixed in before adding the next.
+• Once your egg whites have reached soft peaks, continue to whisk them while adding the sugar a spoonful at a time, ensuring each spoonful is mixed in before adding the next.

-• As you add the sugar, you should see the mixture start to thicken and become a glossy white.
-Continue to mix until all the sugar is added and the mix has reached stiff peaks.
+• As you add the sugar, the mixture should start to thicken and become a glossy white.
+Continue mixing until all the sugar is added and the mixture has reached stiff peaks.

 • Once the mixture has reached stiff peaks, you are ready to make your meringue shapes.
 You can use a piping bag to create uniform meringues, or simply spoon them into little mountains.
 This recipe will make about 4 large meringues, 6 medium meringues, or many small ones - depending on how small you go.

-• Spoon or pipe your meringues onto the pre-lined baking sheet, leaving a little space between each.
-Place the meringues into your pre-heated oven and bake for 1.5-2 hours - depending on the size of your meringues (the smaller the meringue, the quicker they'll bake).
+• Spoon or pipe your meringues onto the pre-lined baking tray, leaving a little space between each.
+Place the meringues in your preheated oven and bake for 1.5-2 hours, depending on the size of your meringues (the smaller the meringues, the quicker they'll bake).

-• After your baking time, switch the oven off and leave the meringues in situ.
-Allow them to cool in the oven before removing - this helps prevent the meringues from cracking from the sudden change in temperature outside the oven.
+• After the baking time, switch the oven off and leave the meringues in situ.
+Allow them to cool in the oven before removing them - this helps prevent the meringues from cracking due to the sudden change in temperature outside the oven.

 IMPORTANT NOTE: